sjeastwood/pi-arduino-robot/README.md

 1. Utilising keyboard and/or joystick + buttons for moving and selecting of motors

-2. Using OpenCV to automate Robot
+2. Using OpenCV to automate Robot to point at a face

+3. Getting OpenCV to detect colours

+4. Getting Robot on wheels to move towards respective colour

+5. Getting Robot to pick up colourss.

+6. Voice command

 ## Author
 Shane Eastwood